Fodk1/brandweer_bot/README.md

 - *M7* core
 - *M4* core

-In this project, the *M7* core will be used for general purpose tasks while the *M4* core will only be used for image processing because this can be quite taxing on the CPU.
+In this project, the *M7* core was supposed to be used for general purpose tasks while the *M4* core would have only be used for image processing because this can be quite taxing on the CPU.
+However, because of the high clock speed, the whole program could run just fine on only the *m7* core.

 ## Modules

 ### main.cpp

-The program will be uploaded to both cores, the [main.cpp](src/main.cpp) module will determine what part wil be used depending on which core it is running.
+The [main.cpp](src/main.cpp) module will dispatch multiple threads, each with a unique purpose:
+- `systemThread` This tread will collect all of the sensor data needed for calculations to control the system, this thread will always be running.
+- `scanThread` Tis thread will make the robot scan it's surroundings to find fire, this thread will run until fire has been detected.
+- `trackThread` This thread will track fire using the thermal camera and two PID controllers.

 ### imageProcessing.c